MarcoTarasco/ZFBONE/README.md

 - It delivers final data in a simple format (.csv) and a graphical output for *a posteriori* confirmation of the analysis

 ## How to install/run it?

+### From FIJI Update Sites

+To install and receive automatic updates, just add ZFBONE in FIJI Update Sites.

+Open FIJI, go to "Help" and click on "Update...".
+Then, click on "Manage update sites" and add ZFBONE.

+Open FIJI, go to the "More tools" menu and click on ">>" in the toolbar then select the option “ZFBONE”.

+ZFBONE toolbar will appear in the main FIJI toolbar.

+### Manual installation

 Download the file "**ZFBONE.ijm**" from the repository and save it in the FIJI folder for macros.

 File location is: Applications\Fiji\macros\toolsets\ **ZFBONE.ijm**